10 Lovely Christmas Vignettes for Festive Decor

 Not every vignette will have all of these elements, but they will help you get started.
 These tips should inspire you if you need a little encouragement to create your own Christmas vignette.

 So here are my 10 Christmas vignettes.
+Take these ideas and create your own.

-Our Entry
+Our Christmas Entry

 On the commode, I continued the gold theme with garage sale candlesticks I painted gold.
 I already had the gold candles.
 Below the mirror, I added a short piece of green garland and another strand of gold lights.

-In front of the garland, I placed the long tray that I bought last year at Mary Cates and Co.
 Just last week I found several gold bottle brush trees at one of my favorite local antique malls.
-I bought the 3 tall ones and all 5 short ones in a vendor’s booth.
-I placed the 3 tall ones on the tray.
-I had a box of small gold, white, copper and silver balls and I placed all of them on the tray.
+I bought three tall ones and all five short ones.
+I placed the three tall ones on the tray.
+I had a box of small gold, white, copper, and silver balls which I placed on the tray.

 The tea lights on stems came from Dollar Tree.
 I gilded them with gold leaf from A Maker’s Studio.
 Using gold (or silver or copper) leaf adds an amazing decorative element to any surface.
 I ended up going back for several more for my Christmas tablescape.